VISTA And San Diego SEX CRIME Defense LAWYER

 I have represented people accused of all types of sex offenses, including rape, statutory rape, possession of child pornography or other obscene material, lewd act with a child under age 14, molestation of a child over age 14, indecent exposure, lewd acts in public, solicitation of prostitution, pimping and pandering, prostitution, sexual battery, sex offender registry violations and more.
 I have even represented people who have been accused of being a sexually violent predator who must be confined after his or her sentence is served.

-Penalties for these offenses can include jail or prison time, fines, being required to register as a sex offender, being involuntarily confined after a sentence is served (for violent crimes) and, in the cases involving sex acts with a child, you may even lose the right to see your children or be in the presence of children.
+Penalties for these offenses can include jail or prison time, fines, being subject to mandatory sex offender registration under California’s Megan’s Law, being involuntarily confined after a sentence is served (for violent crimes) and, in the cases involving sex acts with a child, you may even lose the right to see your children or be in the presence of children.

 These are serious offenses with complex defenses.
 It is important to always work with a top sex offender lawyer in San Diego who has experience fighting crimes similar to the one you have been accused of.
 With over 35 years experience, I have personally represented people accused of just about every type of sex crime in California and am skilled at helping clients obtain the best results under the particular facts and law of your case.